 When it comes to cat hairballs, a cat will sometimes cough the hairball back up, but sometimes the hairball can get trapped in the digestive tract.

-- Cats have fine fur
+- Cats have fine fur that loosens easily

 - Cats groom themselves and lick up loose fur which gets trapped around food and in the digestive tract